 or maybe your child got scared from a public restroom toilet with its loud automatic flushers.
 (I once had a case where the child got scared to use the potty from a bad experience in the dentist's chair.)

-Most of us sometimes over-prompt in potty training — and don't even realize you're over-prompting.
+Most of us sometimes over-prompt in the early days of potty training — and don't even realize it.

 The words just keep coming out of your mouth.